In order to protect our materials, we ask researchers to follow these rules:

 Copying, Scanning, and Photographing Items

-In most cases, you are able to take a personal digital photo of paper and photographic items.
-Please check with the librarian before doing so since some materials have legal restrictions on their use.
+In most cases, you may take a personal digital photo of paper and photographic items.
+Please check with the archivist before doing so since some materials have legal restrictions on their use.
 In many cases, we can help you make a scan or copy of an item.
-Because materials are fragile and because we have a small staff, there some limitations.
+Because materials are fragile and because we have a small staff, there are some limitations on the volume and completion rate of duplications.

-- We fill orders as quickly as we can based on staff availability and other orders received; we regret that we cannot always guarantee filling of rush orders by specific dates;
+- We complete duplication requests as quickly as we can based on staff availability and other orders received; we regret that we cannot always guarantee filling of rush orders by specific dates.

 Publishing and Releasing of Media